nrkn/sm-vtmb-wad/readme.md

 ## What is included

-New levels : 1
+- New levels : 1
-Sounds : No
+- Sounds : No
-Music : No
+- Music : No
-Graphics : Yes
+- Graphics : Yes
-Dehacked/BEX Patch : No
+- Dehacked/BEX Patch : No
-Demos : No
+- Demos : No

 ## Play Information

-Game : DOOM2
+- Game : DOOM2
-Map # : Map01
+- Map # : Map01
-Single Player : Designed for
+- Single Player : Designed for
-Cooperative 2-4 Player : No
+- Cooperative 2-4 Player : No
-Deathmatch 2-4 Player : No
+- Deathmatch 2-4 Player : No
-Other game styles : No
+- Other game styles : No
-Difficulty Settings : Not implemented
+- Difficulty Settings : Not implemented

 ## Construction

-Base : New from scratch
+- Base : New from scratch
-Build Time : 12 hours (so far)
+- Build Time : 12 hours (so far)
-Known Bugs : Scale is off, lighting is inconsistent May Not Run With : Scissors (yes I know this is a very old joke) Tested With : GZDoom, Chocolate, vanilla (with issues)
+- May Not Run With : Scissors (yes I know this is a very old joke)
+- Tested With : GZDoom, Chocolate, vanilla (with issues)

 ## Editors used